 - Identify the authentication model for the SDDC

 - Develop a network security policy for the SDDC

 Browse to the VMware Cloud Services portal (https://console.cloud.vmware.com) and login using your VMware ID.
 At the time of writing to access VMware Cloud on AWS you need to be invited or you can register for a 30 day single host trial here.

 Select VMware Cloud on AWS.
 If you have not used the service before you will be prompted to create a new organisation.
 Enter a name for your new organisation and accept the terms of service, click Continue.

 Add a credit card to be billed if you use the service.
-If you are using one of the free or trial methods outlined above you will not be billed.

 After you have created the organisation and added payment information you will be sent to the VMware Cloud on AWS dashboard.
 The first step is to create our SDDC in the cloud, click Create SDDC.

 Billing: annual subscriptions are listed under the Subscriptions tab, you can see other billing information from the drop-down menu next to your organisation name: select Organisation Settings, View Organisation.
 From here you have services, identity and access management, billing and subscriptions, and support options.

 Select a region and deployment model for the SDDC, enter a name and the number of hosts if you are not using the single host deployment.
 Click Next.

 Follow the instructions to connect an AWS account and assign the relevant capabilities.